Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: A fast algorithm for change point inference

+Examining the proof of Lemma 2 in \cite{yu2022localising} one can see that the same rate holds for weakly dependent noise by replacing the sub-Gaussian parameter $\omega^2$ with the long run variance $\tau^2$.
 Therefore, under Assumptions \ref{assumption: gaussian noise}- \ref{assumptioin: logarithmic segment length} where $W$ is of the order $\mathcal{O} \left ( \log (n) \right )$, the bounds guaranteed by $E_5^*$ can be seen to be optimal up to to log terms.
 That is, the width of each interval returned matches (up to log terms) the best possible rate at which the corresponding change point can be localised.
 Under Assumptions \ref{assumption: positive long run varaince}-\ref{assumption: minimum segment}, where $W$ grows slightly faster than $n^{2/(2+\nu)}$, the bounds provided by event $E_5^*$ are again optimal as long as $\nu > 1$ and the most prominent change occurs in derivatives of order $1$ or higher.
 However, whenever $p^*_k = 0$ comparing to (\ref{equation: minimax localisation rate}) it is clear the bounds are no longer optimal.

 The aforementioned lack of optimality is due to Assumption \ref{assumption: minimum segment}, which requires the minimum support of our detection statistic to be relatively larger.
 This is needed in order that a strong approximation result may be invoked for a range of noise distributions.
 However, the requirement that $W$ grows at a polynomial rate with $n$ can be overly conservative.
 For example, if the noise terms are independently distributed with finite moment generating function in a neighbourhood of zero, which is the setting studied by \cite{yu2022localising, yu2020review}, then Theorem 1 in \cite{komlos1975approximation} states that after enlarging the probability space